A Complete Guide to Omnichannel Journey Orchestration for 2023

 Healthcare

 Healthcare providers can implement an omnichannel orchestration system to streamline their care.
-This can manifest in different ways, e.g., patients can use an online scheduling tool that’s integrated with their EHR.
+This can manifest in different ways, e.g., patients can use an online scheduling tool provided by their EHR vendor that’s seamlessly integrated with their health records.
 Or if they have a question about their medication, they can send a message through the patient portal.
 Moreover, as the healthcare landscape continues to evolve, services like insurance for home health care are becoming increasingly important.
 Integrating these insurance options within the omnichannel framework allows patients to not only access quality care through multiple touchpoints but also have a financial safety net in place, ensuring comprehensive and worry-free healthcare experiences.

 If you’re looking for inspiration, Walgreens, CVS Health, and Teladoc Health offer excellent omnichannel services.